tthorntone/AdNauseam-Wiki/Who care about efficiency, I have 8 GB and|or a quad core CPU.md

 Memory and CPU cycles are finite resources.
 A sure way for a developer to **not** be hired when being interviewed is to dismiss efficiency work because "memory is plentiful" or "CPU nowadays are fast enough".

 Not convinced yet?
-Ok, just try this web page: http://watchseries.ag/#.
+Ok, just try this not very complicated web page: http://watchseries.ag/#.

 First with Adblock Plus.
 Refresh many times.
 Notice the result.
 Then try with µBlock.
-Refresh many times. **Do you see a difference?**
+Refresh many times. **Do you see the difference?**